 - Plan the day.
 Make the event a family or neighborhood affair.
 As you sit together waiting for customers, you can play board games with the kids, work a puzzle with your spouse or catch up on neighborhood news with your friends.
 And keep lunch simple by ordering pizza or sandwiches for delivery!

 Hosting a neighborhood garage sale is a win-win for everyone involved.
-You make a little extra money while enjoying a decluttered house.
-Your neighbors get a few bargains.
-If you're hosting a garage sale as you downsize for an upcoming move, Century Communities help you in your search for your next home!
+You make a little extra money while enjoying a decluttered house, and your neighbors get a few bargains.